The Bankrate promise

 Best electric cars

-- Tesla Model Y: The Tesla Model Y is a compact SUV available in two models: Long Range and Performance.
-The Long Range model is capable of driving up to 318 miles on a single charge and has an MSRP of $58,190.
-The Performance series is capable of higher speeds, but less of a driving range.
-The MSRP for the Performance series starts at $62,190 and both models have delivery dates pushed out to later in 2022.
+- Tesla Model Y: The Tesla Model Y is a compact SUV available in three trims: All Wheel Drive, Long Range and Performance.
+The 2023 Long Range model is capable of driving up to 330 miles on a single charge and has a starting MSRP of $50,490.
+The Performance series is capable of higher speeds but less of a driving range.
+The MSRP for the Performance series starts at $55,490.

-- Tesla Model 3: The Tesla Model 3 is the entry-level option for Teslas and is considered a compact luxury sedan.
-There are three trim level options and (depending on the trim package) is capable of driving 353 miles on a charge.
-The base price MSRP starts at $40,390 and has some availability left for 2022, but new models will likely be delivered in 2023.
+- Tesla Model 3: The Tesla Model 3 is the entry-level Tesla and is considered a compact luxury sedan.
+There are three trim level options.
+Depending on the trim, the 3 is capable of driving 353 miles on a charge.
+The base MSRP starts at $40,240.

-- Ford Mustang Mach-E: The Ford Mustang Mach-E compact SUV offers a quick and nimble response with 480 horsepower and can drive up to 318 miles on a charge.
-The base price starts at $43,895 but orders for 2022 are already closed (it will be available again in 2023).
+- Ford Mustang Mach-E: The Ford Mustang Mach-E compact SUV offers a quick and nimble response with 480 horsepower and can drive up to 312 miles on a charge.
+The base price starts at $44,795 for the 2023 model.

-- Chevrolet Bolt EV and EUV: Chevrolet offers an electric car available in a compact sedan and compact SUV.
-The base price for the EV starts at $31,500 and achieves a 259 mile drive range.
+- Chevrolet Bolt: Chevrolet offers its electric Bolt in a subcompact hatchback EV version and a compact SUV version, aptly called an EUV.
+The base price for the 2023 EV starts at $26,500.
+The Bolt achieves a 259-mile range.